tigera/docs/calico-enterprise/network-policy/default-deny.mdx

 - Even though we call this policy "global default deny", the above policy is not explicitly *denying traffic*.
 By selecting the traffic with the `namespaceSelector` but not specifying an allow, the traffic is denied after all other policy is evaluated.
 This design also makes it unnecessary to ensure any specific order (priority) for the default-deny policy.
 - Allowing access to `kube-dns` simplifies per-pod policies because you don't need to duplicate the DNS rules in every policy
-- The policy deliberately excludes the `kube-system` and `calico-system` namespaces by using a negative `namespaceSelector` to avoid impacting any control plane components
+- The policy deliberately excludes the `kube-system`, `calico-system`, and `tigera-system` namespaces by using a negative `namespaceSelector` to avoid impacting any control plane components

 Next, add the policy to the default tier.
 (As noted above, anywhere in the default tier is fine.)